-Using commonly applied tests, the Society's Non-Executive Directors are deemed independent except that they, along with the Executive Directors, have policies with the Society, making payments on an
+Using commonly applied tests, the Society's Non-Executive Directors are deemed independent except that they, along with the Executive Directors, have policies with the Society, making payments on an arms-length basis.
+The Board, having considered

 All Directors are subject to regular re-election.